montystoryteller/site/content/english/pages/previous_shows.md

 # Previous Shows

-*The following listing details booked and/or ticketed events I have been involed with.
-Folk nights, open mic events, story circles &c. are too numerous to list...Informal `Tea Tales` pop-up sessions in festival tea tents are also ommitted.*
+*The following listing details booked and/or ticketed events I have been involved with.
+Folk nights, open mic events, story circles &c. are too numerous to list...
+Informal `Tea Tales` pop-up sessions in festival tea tents are also ommitted.*

 | Date |  Billing | Venue    |     Show       |
 | -----|:--------:| :-----------: | ----: |